G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 ## IColumnReaderVisitor<TReturn>

-The `IColumnReaderVisitor<TReturn>` interface provides lower-level access to physical column readers.
+The @ParquetSharp.IColumnReaderVisitor`1 interface provides lower-level access to physical column readers.
 Use this for low-level operations that require access to definition levels, repetition levels, or physical encodings.

 ### Example: Definition level analyzer